tulioanesio/gatekeeper-api/README.md

 - `POST /login`: Logs in an existing user.
 - `GET /verify`: Verifies the user’s email using the `JWT_VERIFICATION_SECRET` sent by email.
 - `GET /me`: Returns the authenticated user’s data.
 Requires a valid JWT access token in the `Authorization` header.
+- `GET /product`: Returns a list of all products.
+Accessible by authenticated users with roles `USER/ADMIN`.
+- `POST /product`: Creates a new product.
+Restricted to `ADMIN` role.
+- `PUT /product`: Updates the product with the specified ID.
+Restricted to `ADMIN` role.
+- `DELETE /product`: Deletes the product with the specified ID.
+Restricted to `ADMIN` role.